Daqarta

 Random Macro Values

 Macros can provide random values for test parameters, or random delays before the start of a test.
-These can be used, for example, to minimize subject guessing on behavioral tests, or to reduce unintended consequences of a simple linear-step mechanical or electrical test sequence.
+These can be used, for example, to minimize subject guessing on behavioral tests, or to reduce possible unintended consequences of simply stepping linearly through a mechanical or electrical test sequence.

 Because the random generator is pseudo-random, it has the sometimes-useful property that it can repeat the same sequence of values exactly on each future session, as long as the same macros are used in the same order.